Recent discussions on Puerto Rico’s status have focused on the choice between statehood and remaining a territory.

 In other words, things were in much the same position that they are in today.

 The Tydings bill proposed a referendum with one yes-or-no question: “Should the people of Puerto Rico be sovereign and independent?”
-If the people of Puerto Rico agreed with this, there would be a four-year plan which would gradually do two things: make Puerto Rico self-governing and put the island in the same economic position with regard to trade as that of any other nation.
+If the people of Puerto Rico voted yes, there would be a four-year plan which would gradually do two things: make Puerto Rico self-governing and put the island in the same economic position with regard to trade as that of any other nation.

 Puerto Rican leaders were aghast.
 They attempted to negotiate more favorable economic terms, but were not successful.
 “Plebescite or Ambush?” asked a San Juan newspaper.